Hybrid thermalization in the large $N$ limit: Conclusions

 where $U[g_{\mu\nu}]$ and $ \tilde{U}[\tilde{g}_{\mu\nu}]$ are the unitary evolution operators constructed with the Hamiltonians of the perturbative and non-perturbative sectors, respectively, in the respective effective background metrics $g_{\mu\nu}$ and $\tilde{g}_{\mu\nu}$.
 This channel is non-linear because the effective background metrics $g_{\mu\nu}$ and $\tilde{g}_{\mu\nu}$ are determined by $\langle t_{\mu\nu}\rangle$ and $\langle \tilde{t}_{\mu\nu}\rangle$, the expectation values of the subsystem energy-momentum tensors, and thus both $U[g_{\mu\nu}]$ and $ \tilde{U}[\tilde{g}_{\mu\nu}]$ are state-dependent.

 Such a non-linear unitary channel for the perturbative sector with semi-holographic coupling was studied explicitly in \cite{Kibe:2023ixa} (see also \cite{Banerjee:2024ioz}) where a single quantum harmonic oscillator was coupled to a holographic quantum dot described by Jackiw-Teitelboim gravity in the large $N$ limit.
 In this system, while the entropy of the holographic sector increases, the quantum harmonic oscillator does not lose all of its energy to the black hole.
 Rather, it goes to a time-dependent state which is determined by the requirement that it decouples from the black hole at late time when the mass of the black hole and the energy of the oscillator become constant.
 The final time-dependent state also retains a non-isometric copy of the information of the initial state.~\footnote{In other semi-holographic scenarios \cite{Ecker:2018ucc, Mondkar:2021qsf}, where a single field was coupled to holography, the former lost all its energy to the black hole.
 Interestingly, when a quantum field is coupled semi-holographically to the black hole, the former retains a residual energy and a non-isometric copy of the initial information.
-It was shown in \cite{Kibe:2023ixa} that another copy of the information of the initial state of the quantum oscillator is transferred to the non-linearities of the ringdown process as the black hole mass settles down to a constant value.} For a more precise understanding of the quantum statistics of thermalization in large $N$ semi-holography, we need to understand the dynamics of $\mathcal{O}(N^2)$ quantum oscillators coupled to the black hole via the democratic coupling.
-It would be interesting to see how the time evolution captures features predicted by the eigenstate thermalization hypothesis via explicit calculations of time-dependent expectation values of operators.
-We leave this for the future.
+It was shown in \cite{Kibe:2023ixa} that another copy of the information of the initial state of the quantum oscillator is transferred to the non-linearities of the ringdown process as the black hole mass settles down to a constant value.}

+For a more precise understanding of the quantum statistics of thermalization in large $N$ semi-holography, we need to understand the dynamics of $\mathcal{O}(N^2)$ quantum oscillators coupled to the black hole via the democratic coupling. {In the presence of the effective metric coupling, we expect that only this coupling survives at late time giving an evolution described by the $U[g_{\mu\nu}]\otimes \tilde{U}[\tilde{g}_{\mu\nu}]$ non-linear unitary channel.} It would be interesting to see how the time evolution captures features predicted by the eigenstate thermalization hypothesis via explicit calculations of time-dependent expectation values of operators.\footnote{For a recent demonstration of how holographic systems realize statistical features of the eigenstate thermalization hypothesis, see \cite{Gannouji:2025nmh}.} We leave this for the future.

 Furthermore, we want to comment that although we have focused on homogeneous relaxation, we expect that the conclusions should hold for arbitrary processes.
 One can argue that the full isolated system thermalizes locally before undergoing hydrodynamic evolution to a homogeneous global equilibrium.
 It would be interesting to study this explicitly in the future as well.